Modern style, with just a touch of glamour.

 Recommended gem size: faceted, calibrated 5 mm round (one per earring)

-Standard friction earnuts for 0.84 mm (20 gauge) post earrings are appropriate (but not included).
+Standard earwires, 0.84 mm (20 gauge) for drop earrings are appropriate (but not included).

 Cautionary note about the 'natural silver / rough cast silver' material - it is rough, exactly as it comes from casting.